 - Cook at home - eating out adds up quickly

-Is Berlin Right for You?
+Is Berlin right for you?

 Considering other German cities?
 See our Munich vs Berlin comparison.